redox-os/book/src/porting-applications.md

 Mixed Rust programs have crates ending with `-sys` to use C/C++ libraries of the system, sometimes they bundle them.

-If you have questions about program dependencies, feel free to ask us on [Chat](./chat.md).
+If you have questions about program dependencies, feel free to ask us on the [Chat](./chat.md).

 If you want an easy way to find dependencies, see the Debian testing [packages list](https://packages.debian.org/testing/allpackages).